 - Research the company that is acquiring you beforehand: Make sure to do your due diligence ahead of time —search the acquiring company’s website or publications and talk with their employees.
 You want to have a full understanding of the acquiring company as you begin the process.
 Why?
-This company is going to have a huge influence on how your company runs in the future.
-If you are interested in maintaining your legacy after the M&A, ask past sellers if their legacy was left intact or overhauled after the sale.
+This company is going to have a considerable influence on how your company runs in the future.
+Are you interested in maintaining your legacy after the M&A?
+Ask past sellers if their legacy was left intact or overhauled after the sale.

-- Make the structure fit: Although you may have developed a detailed plan for how the new company will be restructured, you likely need to review this more than once and make changes to the previous steps once the deal is done.
-Doing an ongoing review enables you to confirm which areas are sound and which need to be reconfigured and refined.
-This may include outlining new org charts, writing updated job descriptions, and mapping out how things will operate.
-Even though this may certainly change during the M&A process and beyond, you will have a vision and roadmap of how things will fit together prior to the merger.
+- Make the structure fit: You might have developed a detailed plan on how you envision the new company should be structured.
+Try to remember you will likely need to review that plan multiple times and make necessary changes after the deal closes.
+Doing an ongoing review enables you to confirm which areas are sound and which need to be reconfigured and refined, including outlining new org charts, writing updated job descriptions, and mapping out how things will operate.
+This may change during the M&A process, but you will have a vision and roadmap of how things fit together prior to the merger.

 - Be open to the unknown: No matter how much forethought and strategic financial planning you put into the M&A, it is unreasonable to expect the organization to run perfectly after the merger.
-This is the case with all M&As, but particularly with vertical mergers and conglomerate mergers.
+For almost all M&As, but particularly with vertical mergers and conglomerate mergers, this is entirely normal.
 However, that doesn’t mean you have to redesign your whole system from scratch when a challenge arises.
+You do need to encourage your team to indicate and discuss problems when they arise.
 But you do need to encourage your team to indicate and discuss problems when they arise.
-After you’ve completed one or two financial cycles, it’s a good idea to do a formal assessment to see exactly what condition your financials are in and where more changes need to be made.
+After you’ve completed one or two financial cycles, it’s a good idea to conduct a formal assessment.
+Doing so will illustrate what condition your financials are in and where more changes should be made.

-Steps to Streamline Your Financials Through the M&A Process
+What are the Steps to Streamline Financials in the M&A Process?

 Integrating the financials after the M&A is a crucial part of the process.
-Finances can get tricky when you combine two companies, so it’s important that you have financial controls are put in place.
+Finances can get tricky when you combine two companies, so you must ensure financial controls are in place.
 Be proactive and plan out the following steps.

 - Create a timeline: Develop a timeline to show which activities need to be addressed.
 Provide deadlines for when they should be accomplished.
 For example, in the first week following the M&A, establish benchmarks, identify key personnel, and review bank relations.
 By the end of the first month, meet with management, distribute a code of ethics, and address any employee concerns.
 Within the first six months, aim for full integration of IT systems, established reporting conventions, and identified high-potential individuals.
 If you don’t have these things done according to your timeline, don’t panic.
 Adjust accordingly and make sure you come back to them.

-- Evaluate finance and accounting personnel: One of the first things an acquiring firm should do is assess the skills and capabilities of the financial team to determine which members can stay, which ones need to be reassigned to a new department or position, and which ones need to be let go.
-This is also a good time to address any employee concerns and questions – the staff that will be remaining will be entering a strange new world, and will look to you for guidance and assurance.
-Management should meet with staff as soon as possible and communicate everything about the M&A clearly.
+- Evaluate finance and accounting personnel: One of the first things an acquiring firm should do is assess the skills and capabilities of the financial team.
+Doing so will help determine which members can stay, which need to be reassigned to a new department or position, and who needs to be let go.
+This process is also a good time to address any employee concerns and questions.
+The remaining staff will be entering a strange new world and will look to you for guidance and assurance.
+Management should meet with the team as soon as possible and communicate everything about the M&A.

-- Safeguard business assets: When two companies merge, it is necessary that the people involved with the organization’s financial departments identify and safeguard the existing assets and the ones which have been acquired.
+- Safeguard business assets: When two companies merge, members in the financial departments should identify and safeguard existing assets and ones that have been acquired.
 This process also involves assessing any potential areas of concern.